Home » Dessert Recipes » Peanut Butter Rice Krispies Treats

 • Once marshmallows begin to soften and melt, add peanut butter.

-• At this point, you will need to constantly stir the mixture so the peanut butter does not burn and the marshmallows can evenly melt (won’t take too long, about 5 minutes or so).
+• At this point, you will need to constantly stir the mixture so the peanut butter does not burn and the marshmallows can evenly melt (this won’t take too long – just a couple of minutes)

-• Add rice krispy cereal to sauce pan and stir until evenly coated with mixture.
+• Add Rice Krispies to sauce pan and stir until evenly coated with mixture.
 This is sticky stuff so do your best to get it all combined.

 • Pour mixture into casserole dish (it will look very loose.)
-Spray your hand with some nonstick cooking spray and pat down the mixture until firmly compacted.
+Spray your hand with some nonstick cooking spray and pat down the mixture.

 Video